-You may view the collection through either an hour-long guided tour, a self-guided tour or on a limited-access basis.
+You may view the collection through either an hour-long Guided Tour, self-guided General Admission or a Private Tour.
 Tours are available seven days a week and tour times vary based on the season.

-If you are on a guided tour, we ask that you stay with your interpreter at all times.
-If you need to leave for any reason, please inform your interpreter and they will request a staff escort.
+If you are on a Guided Tour, we ask that you stay with your Museum Interpreter at all times.
+If you need to leave for any reason, please inform your Interpreter and they will request a staff escort.

 Dedicated individuals from the private sector, as well as corporate and government entities, worked collaboratively to promote the preservation of these national treasures as significant pieces of artistic and historical importance.
 Each sign in the Neon Museum’s collection offers a unique story about the personalities who created it, what inspired it, where and when it was made, and the role it played in Las Vegas’ distinctive history.

 In addition, the Neon Museum collection chronicles changes and trends in sign design and technology through pieces ranging from the 1930s to the present day.

 Public education, outreach, research, archival preservation and a grant-funded neon sign survey represent a selection of the museum’s ongoing projects.